-- Increased communication around NHS communications and Coronavirus updates to members throughout the pandemic.
+- Increased communication around NHS information and Coronavirus updates to members throughout the pandemic.
 Encouraging members to still access Primary Care when necessary and increasing awareness of access to cancer screenings and other key services.

 - An established cohort of staff and volunteers within Cross Gates and District Good Neighbours Scheme who have continued to provide digital support and training with members via telephone calls.